 HMFSI will keep this Chief Inspector's Plan under review and adapt it, as necessary, over the course of the three years' to meet any changing or pressing requirements identified or placed on the SFRS.

 We have consulted with our key partners regarding this Plan and, will further consult should any changes during the course of the three years' be proposed.

 HMFSI is committed in delivering against its statutory purpose, as defined by the Act, and looks forward to supporting the SFRS as it goes about its duty of protecting the communities of Scotland and continuing on its transformation journey.

-In accepting the evolving impact we face during the pandemic, and acknowledging the possibility of slippage to our programme, we remain committed to delivering this three year Chief Inspector's Plan to fulfil our statutory duty and to support the SFRS as it works to ensure the safety and well-being of the people of Scotland.
+In accepting the possibility of slippage to our programme, we remain committed to delivering this three year Plan to fulfil our statutory duty and to support the SFRS in its journey of continuous improvement..